Isaac-ek/ids-encryption-file-scanner/README.md

 - **admin** / adminpass
 - **user** / userpass

-> For production, use a database and secure password management.
+> For production, use a database and secure password management. # ids-encryption-file-scanner